skip to main content

 Changing the color theme

-You can even change the color theme with CSS override-colors!
-Browser support is great.
+You can change the color theme with CSS override-colors!
+Browser support is great at ~94%.

 Potential future